edsonayllon/definitions-collection/README.md

-perpetuity | The state of lasting forever. interoperability | Exchanging/making use of information, namely within software. anthology | A collection of writings by different authors
+perpetuity | The state of lasting forever. interoperability | Exchanging/making use of information, namely within software. anthology | A collection of writings by different authors manifold | Many or various.
+In mathematics, a  "topological space that locally resembles Euclidean space near each point."